touchX/toolkit/README.md

 @import "your-component-here";
 ```

-There is an option to import all components, however, we strongly recommend only importing the individual components required in your project.
+There is the option to import all components, however, we strongly recommend only importing the individual components required in your project.

 ```css
 @import "sky-toolkit-ui/all";